ECE-BU-Miah/docsAreaCoverage/README.md

-# BEMOSS Project
+# Area coverage optimization project

-# Title: BEMOSS and Its Enhanced Applications
+# Title: Multi-Robot Area Coverage

-## Authors: Brian Lauer and Dr. Suruz Miah
+## Authors: Amr Elhussein and Dr. Suruz Miah

 This is a test